Geo URI scheme: Uncertainty

+The u=35 part informs the uncertainty.
+As will be showed, geometrically the uncertainty is a disc of radius u in turn of the point of the geo URI.

 Geo URI is not about exact abstract positions, strictly it is a location estimate, and we can interpret it (from RFC 5870 and RFC 5491) as the approximate physical position of an object in the Earth's surface.